Fred W. Stockham: Career

 By the time he was again discharged, on May 30, 1916, he had risen to the rank of sergeant and had served most of his term ashore in Nicaragua.
 Sgt.
 Stockham saw combat during the engagement at León, Nicaragua, on October 6, 1915, a little over a month before his departure from that troubled Latin American nation.
 He was honorably discharged again on May 30, 1916, this time at Mare Island, Calif.
 However, within a week, he had returned to New York City, where on June 7, he reenlisted.

 By February 8, 1918, Sgt.
 Stockham was in France and heading for the trenches.
 Between that time and his death, he served in the Toulon sector, in the Aisne operation, and at Belleau Wood.
-During the last-named battle, Gunnery Sergeant Stockham displayed the "conspicuous gallantry and intrepidity above and beyond the call of duty" which later earned him the Medal of Honor by an Act of Congress.
+During the last-named battle, Gunnery Sergeant Stockham displayed the "conspicuous gallantry and intrepidity above and beyond the call of duty" which later earned him the Medal of Honor in 1939 after the statute of limitations was waived by a joint resolution.

 Gy.
 Sgt.
 Stockham died in France on June 22, 1918.
-Thanks to the efforts of his former Lt., Clifton Cates (who would eventually become Marine Corps Commandant) and comrades, one of whom was the man whose life his gas mask saved, Barak Mattingly, Gy.
+Thanks to the efforts of his former Lt.
+Clifton Cates (who would eventually become Marine Corps Commandant) and comrades, one of whom was the man whose life his gas mask saved, Barak Mattingly, Gy.
 Sgt.
-Stockham was belatedly and posthumously awarded the Medal of Honor by an Act of Congress on December 21, 1939, over 20 years after his sacrifice.
+Stockham was belatedly and posthumously authorized the Medal of Honor by a joint resolution that waived the statute of limitations, passed on July 15, 1939, over 20 years after his sacrifice.